codefoodbar/codefoodbar.github.com/_posts/2010-09-21-meetup-5-cafe-steinhof.markdown

 author: fotoverite
 ---

 It's been more than a little while.
-Between [amazing conferences](http://funconf.com/), moving, and insane two weeks in europe I have been lax in getting code food bar back up and running.
+Between [an amazing conference](http://funconf.com/), moving, and insane two weeks in europe I have been lax in getting code food bar back up and running.
 No longer.

 I love simple feeling meals.
 Exotic courses and tasting menus are great but some times I just want a plate of simple well cooked meat.
 And Cafe Steinhof delivers.
 Good beer selection, very authentic Bavarian cuisine and amazing bread dumplings if you are a vegetarian.
 I think an awesome place to bring `CodeFoodBar` back to life.